bhadley11/briellehadley/docs/personal-website/chatgpt.md

-Here are 5-10 example prompts that someone could use to learn about or create a website using Markdown and GitHub:
+This page includes some example prompts that you could use to begin learning about how to create a website using Markdown and GitHub:

 ---